 Quick Start

-1. Run MockServer: Start (Docker) from the Command Palette
+1. Run MockServer: Start (Docker) from the Command Palette, or point the extension at an already-running instance via Settings

 IntelliJ / JetBrains Plugin

-The MockServer plugin for IntelliJ IDEA (and all JetBrains IDEs) adds a Tools > MockServer menu and a persistent tool window in the bottom panel.
+The MockServer plugin for IntelliJ IDEA (and all JetBrains IDEs) embeds the live MockServer Dashboard directly inside the IDE, adds a Tools > MockServer menu, and provides a persistent tool window in the bottom panel — so you can author expectations, inspect traffic, and manage the server without switching windows.

 Installation